ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "The truth of the matter is that you always know the right thing to do.
-The hard part is doing it."
+  "The first duty of a human being is to assume the right functional relationship to society - more briefly, to find your real job, and do it."
-<br>— Norman Schwarzkopf
+<br>— Charlotte Perkins Gilman
 </blockquote>
 </h3>